Skip to content

 Google does go through each of the bugs that a user reports.
 However, they only forward it to the appropriate team once they can recreate the issue on their end.

-Moreover, while they might be able to keep you up to date with the progress of your bug report, they might not be able to give out an estimated fix time.
+Moreover, while they can keep you up to date with the progress of your bug report, they might need more time to give out an estimated fix time.

 But once your bug is effectively addressed and fixed, the Chrome team will definitely notify you of the same.
 To further understand it, the below life cycle of a bug report should help you.